afkummer/gecco2020-brkga/README.md

 __Note 2__: `<7:% bias inherit elite> < 1.0`

-You can check an example of usage below.
+You can check an example of usage below, and its respective output.
 This example uses 8 threads to decode the individuals.
-To disable multithreading, set the environment variable `OMP_NUM_THREADS=1` or remove the OpenMP support on `CMakeLists.txt`.
+To disable multithreading, set the environment variable `OMP_NUM_THREADS=1` or remove the OpenMP support in `CMakeLists.txt`.

 ```bash
 $ ./brkga ../instances-HHCRSP/InstanzVNS_HCSRP_200_8.txt 2 885 1823 0.20655 0.05408 0.32728